yoshitomo-matsubara/sc2-benchmark/README.md

-# SC2 Benchmark: Supervised Compression for Split Computing
+# SC2: Supervised Compression for Split Computing
-This is the official repository of `sc2bench` package and ["SC2 Benchmark: Supervised Compression for Split Computing"](#Citation).
+This is the official repository of `sc2bench` package and ["SC2: Supervised Compression for Split Computing"](#Citation).

 ## Installation
 ```shell